PorkShoulderHolder/AutoStyle/README.md

 autoStyle.js uses the figue.js class written by Jean-Yves Delort to do k-means clustering to the colors in an image.
 It provides methods for generating a number of colors from an image.
-Included also is an index.html file that you can use to test parameters and how they work on different images by dragging and dropping them onto the image.
+Included is an index.html file that you can use to see the code in action.
+In firefox/safari you can change to different images by dragging and dropping them onto the image ~ in chrome this functionality doesnt work..

 make sure to import figue.js before autoStyle.js and autoStyle.js before you use it in your javascript.

-NOTE: google Chrome currently has issues with reading the photos with this method, due to a 'tainted canvas', try firefox or safari.
-I will add code to load images locally in order to avoid this.
+NOTE: Make sure to serve the example rather than looking at it with file://, because some canvas operations have trouble with local files.
+You can run python -m SimpleHTTPServer in the autostyle directory (in terminal) to fix it, and then view the files at localhost:8000 .

 Example usage: